What if there was one simple thing you could do to make a remote camping, hiking, fishing, or skiing trip far more

 What Are the Limitations of PLBs?

-PLB’s are designed for one sole purpose – providing that signal and location to rescue authorities.
-So it’s worth noting that they can’t send text messages, you can’t use to place calls.
-They are purely an emergency beacon.
+PLBs are designed for one sole purpose – providing that signal and location to rescue authorities.
+So it’s worth noting that they can’t send text messages, and you can’t use them to place calls.
+They are purely emergency beacons.

 Yes, PLBs are extremely effective and have saved numerous people’s lives including people stuck in the desert with only a drink bottle.
-A quick search on the internet shows up a range of recent rescues including a hiker in Norway, a yachtsman who’d fallen overboard during an ocean race and a paddleboarders on Scotland’s Loch Ness!
+A quick search on the internet shows up a range of recent rescues including a hiker in Norway, a yachtsman who’d fallen overboard during an ocean race, and paddleboarders on Scotland’s Loch Ness!
 He fell off in a gale – there was no involvement from the fabled Loch Ness monster.

 The website of beacon manufacturer ACR includes a host of survival stories from all over the world incorporating the use and deployment of a personal locator beacon by hikers, fishermen and women, hunters, and other lovers of the outdoors: https://www.acrartex.com/stories.
 These are often told in the person rescued’s own words and offer a really compelling look at how things can go wrong and how having the beacon can be truly a lifesaver.